mdciotti/mdc.io/_experiments/fractl.md

 available: true
 ---

-Fractl is a fractal generator using Lindenmayer systems for HTML5 canvas.
+a fractal generator using Lindenmayer systems for HTML5 canvas